 The 88-hectare park features a 4.3km track that loops around the reservoir, offering joggers and cyclists scenic views of the waterfront.
 For nature lovers, the area is home to over 14,000 wetland plants, and the lucky few might even spot birds like swallows, little herons and kingfishers.
 What makes this a great place to run is the variety of dining options along the way, such as Bedok Food Centre and popular bistro Wawawa.

 An ideal running track for a short workout of around 5km, especially if you’re a resident around this area.
 Run on the well-maintained tracks that stretch from Upper Thomson Road to Marymount Road and Bishan Road.
-A lovely trail to run in the heartlands, and you’ll be able to pass by ponds and open lawns, including a riverside gallery.
+It’s a lovely trail to run in the heartlands, and you’ll be able to pass by ponds and open lawns, including a riverside gallery.

 Another great neighbourhood trail for a short run of less than 5km, Little Guilin is nestled in the Bukit Batok estate and provides a quaint escape from the surrounding buildings.
-Take in the sights of the cliffs overlooking the lake (which have often been compared to those of the Southern Chinese city), with abundant greenery in the background.
+Take in the sights of the cliffs overlooking the lake (which have often been compared to those of the titular Southern Chinese city), with abundant greenery in the background.
 To extend your route, take the park connector that leads you to Bukit Batok Nature Park where other shadier running trails are available.

 This coastal park is just 3.3km long.
-However, you can choose to continue along Changi Coast Road, where you'll get to see airplanes taking off and landing (it's parallel to the airport's landing strip).
-If you still have fuel left in your tank, you can even race down East Coast Park before calling it a day.
+However, you can choose to continue along Changi Coast Road, where you’ll get to see airplanes taking off and landing (it’s parallel to the airport’s landing strip).
+If you still have fuel left in your tank, you can even race down East Coast Park by bike before calling it a day.

 This leafy off-shore nature sanctuary has a rich ecosystem, with 80 species of birds such as the nationally critically endangered spotted wood owl, rare plants that were thought to be nationally extinct; and a free-roaming Brahman bull.
 The 50-hectare park, located next to Punggol Promenade Nature Walk, has boardwalks that lead through the island’s forest, mangroves and to the beach.